 12+ #FuriousFiction is a monthly writing competition run by the Australian Writers' Centre: 55 hours to write a 500-word short story based on a brief.
-First prize is $500 with the winner published on the Writers' Centre website.
-As an added incentive, April's #FuriousFiction fell on the first weekend of the COVID-19 lockdown.
+The first prize is $500, with the winner published on the Writers' Centre website.
+And as an added incentive, April's #FuriousFiction fell on the first weekend of the COVID-19 lockdown.

 The Rorschach Brief

 I typed up the brief and stared at it on my otherwise blank computer screen.
 It felt like a Rorschach test, only with words instead of inkblots.
 But gradually, my writer's eye discerned shapes in the random pattern.